The Battle for Gender Equity in Athletics in Elementary and Secondary Schools

 Girls Face Inequities Nationwide.

-Complaints of discrimination at the middle and high school levels involve schools providing inadequate participation opportunities and inferior treatment for female students and athletes.
+Complaints of discrimination at the middle and high school levels involve schools providing inadequate participation opportunities for girls and inferior treatment for female students and athletes.

 - North Carolina: In 2009, parents at a high school in Richmond complained that the boys’ baseball team had exclusive access to the only baseball field with lights, while the girls were forced to cut games short after playing on an unlit field.
 There were also complaints that boys’ teams received greater publicity through local radio advertisements.
 In response to a Title IX complaint, the District agreed to begin building a comparable field for the girls’ softball team.